SWC-OSG-Workshop/general/novice/DHTC/07-modules.md

 <h2> Tutorial Command on OSG </h2>

 The in built *tutorial* command assists a user in getting started on OSG.

-To see the list of existing tutorials
+To see the list of existing tutorials, type

 ~~~
 $ tutorial //will print a list tutorials